Parish Giving Scheme expands throughout the Church of England

 March 2021: Online giving is now live!

-Following a successful four-month pilot, new donors can now set up regular giving online through PGS.
+Following a successful four-month pilot, new givers can now set up regular giving online through PGS.

 Our new online service has already seen more than 1,200 register their online accounts and over 1000 people have set up a new regular gift online.
 Together, that’s almost £60,000 per month of giving online, supporting the ministry of local parishes.